 The Credit Union is very proud of its staff and the time that they volunteer to various community activities and associations.
 This continued dedication to our community is just one of the many ways LCU remains committed to our community.
-In 2021, we said good bye to Micheal Hagel as he returned to his true passion, teaching and Megan Meier took maternity leave to care for her wonderful daughter.
-LCU welcomed Donna Bartelen as our new Member Service Representative in April and she is using her agricultural background to relate to our members.
-LCU also welcomed Greg Mackie as our new Loans Officer in July and he brought years of lending experience with him that has been a great addition to the lending team.
+In 2022, we said goodbye to Donna Bartelen as she pursued other opportunities and Megan Meier as she chose to focus on her family after her maternity leave.
+LCU welcomed Lisa Robinson as our new Member Service Representative in October and Alexandra Meier in April as our new Back Office/Lending Administrator.
+They both have been great new additions to our team!